Rehmaaany/100-Days-of-Python/README.md

 Day-26: Learned KNN Algorithm and Practiced and on iris dataset. <br />
 Day-27: Learned and Practiced the algorithm K-Means of clustering. <br />
 Day-28: Revised and Practiced the concept of KNN. <br />
-Day-29: Revised and practiced Logistic Regression algorithm in Python and also started to learn SVM.
+Day-29: Revised all the concepts of KNN and KMeans and practiced linear and multiple linear regression on cars dataset.